K4ls/UMAC_CS_Prgramming/README.md

-# Inroduction
+## About The Repository
-A Repository to store my assignments or practices in different programming related course throughout four years at University of Macau.
+To store my assignments or practices in different programming related course throughout four years at University of Macau.